Why Do Power Outages Happen?

 How Can I Prepare for a Power Outage?

 Individual, family, and community preparedness is important during disasters.
-An outage may cause minor inconveniences, but it can also cause major disruptions, such as having no power for your essential medical equipment or accessibility devices.
+An outage may cause minor inconveniences, but it can also cause significant disruptions, such as having no power for your essential medical equipment or accessibility devices.

 1. Cal OES Information Resources - CalOES has a collection of documents, links and videos, all in one place to help make it easier for you to get prepared for when - not if - the next emergency will occur